RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 the lawyer must tell the others.

 When joint clients fall out,
-their communications are NOT protected by the attorney-client privilege.
+their communications are *not* protected by the attorney-client privilege.

 ### Underlying Information Not Protected

-"The privilege protects communication with counsel, but does not protect the underlying information. --Stephen Gillers
+"The privilege protects communication with counsel, but does not protect the underlying information." --Stephen Gillers

 Client emails lawyer a problematic Word document that client wrote and transmitted a few years ago and in which client arguably committed fraud.
-Client's communications in the body of the email and the possibly even the fact that client emailed lawyer are protected by the attorney-client privilege.
+Client's communications in the body of the email and possibly even the fact that client emailed lawyer are protected by the attorney-client privilege.

 However the document remains evidence.
 And if the other side seeks discovery, the client has not somehow cloaked the document in the attorney-client privilege by mailing it to the lawyer.

 ### Recommended Reading & Viewing